androidx/androidx/docs/lint_guide.md

 Sometimes it is necessary to implement multiple different scanners in a Lint detector.
 For example, the
 [Unused Resource](https://cs.android.com/android-studio/platform/tools/base/+/mirror-goog-studio-master-dev:lint/libs/lint-checks/src/main/java/com/android/tools/lint/checks/UnusedResourceDetector.java)
-Lint check implements an XML and SourceCode Scanner in order to determine if resources defined in XML files are ever references in the Java/Kotlin source code.
+Lint check implements an XML and SourceCodeScanner in order to determine if resources defined in XML files are ever references in the Java/Kotlin source code.